WriteRead024/GitTesting/SubfolderFour-PullRequests/subfolderfour-pullrequests.md

 3) Make some edits, additions, changes in the new branch.
 4) Push the branch and changes to GitHub.
 5) Create the pull request on GitHub from the new branch.

+    The last commit message should be auto-populated in the new pull request process on GitHub.

 6) Manage any conflicts, test failures, or other problems.
 7) Approve or reject(?, question mark, lets see what happens) the pull request merge.